 The rest of it is just clicking buttons, create new nodes, label them and setup new services until Approach Zero cluster can automatically refresh its index and switch to new indices regularly.

 However, the order of the services to boot up is important.
-Here is a recommended order to set up other services:
+Here is a recommended order to set up other services (in the following we assume we need 4 shards for each searcher and indexer cluster):

 For the bootstrap node (namely